wp-plugins/sb-post-widget/readme.txt

 Please update SB Core before you upgrade SB Post Widget to new version.

 == Changelog ==

+= 1.0.6 =
+Update new check core functions.

 = 1.0.5 =
 * Check if blog supports post views, post likes and favorite posts.